AckerlyXu/heima/articles/redis-cache/cache-configure.md

     * P4 (53 GB - 530 GB) - up to 64 databases
     * All premium caches with Redis cluster enabled - Redis cluster only supports use of database 0 so the `databases` limit for any premium cache with Redis cluster enabled is effectively 1 and the [Select](http://redis.io/commands/select) command is not allowed.

-For more information about databases, see [What are Redis databases?](/documentation/articles/cache-faq/#what-are-redis-databases)
+For more information about databases, see [What are Redis databases?](./cache-faq.md#what-are-redis-databases)

-> [AZURE.NOTE]
+> [!NOTE]
 > The `databases` setting can be configured only during cache creation and only using PowerShell, CLI, or other management clients.
-For an example of configuring `databases` during cache creation using PowerShell, see [New-AzureRmRedisCache](/documentation/articles/cache-howto-manage-redis-cache-powershell/#databases).
+For an example of configuring `databases` during cache creation using PowerShell, see [New-AzureRmRedisCache](./cache-howto-manage-redis-cache-powershell.md#databases).
 >
 >